-&lt;sup>6 Ibid.
+6 Ibid.

-2INgage - Big Country & Texoma
+2INgage - Big Country & Texoma9

 2INgage has contracted with DFPS for services to children in foster care since FY19.
 Beginning in FY20 Q4, 2Ingage transitioned to Stage II of CBC to include the provision of case management and kinship services for all children in conservatorship in the Big Country & Texoma designated community area.
 This area is comprised of 30 counties covering a large rural area with historical capacity challenges.
 The average performance for fiscal years 2021 and 2022 is used as the historical average for comparison.
+The performance reflected in the baseline is that of the SSCC's own performance.

-- Safety in Foster Care 99.9% of children were safe in 2INgage foster care placements.
-Safety below 100% represents an area for improvement. - Placement Stability in Foster Care 1.13 placements per child in FY23 Q1 is an improvement from FY22 Q1 performance (1.14).
-This metric is cumulative and requires a comparison of like quarters. - Least Restrictive Placement Setting 86.7% of placement days spent in a family setting (defined in Stage II as a family foster home, kinship home, adoptive placement, or return to parents) as of FY23 Q1 has declined since FY21 and is lower than baseline. - Foster Care Placement within 50 miles 41.1% of children placed within 50 miles of their removal address on the last day of the quarter is an improvement from baseline years. - Sibling Groups Placed Together in Foster Care 68.4% of sibling groups placed together.
-This is an increase from baseline years. - Kinship Placement This measure is delayed by one quarter and not available at this time. - Preparation for Adult Living 77.8% of youth turning 18 (includes youth in foster care, kinship care and other settings in Stage II) completed PAL in FY23 Q1, showing a large decrease from FY22.
-Performance is below baseline.
+- Safety in Foster Care 99.7% of children were safe in 2INgage foster care placements as of FY23 Q3.
+Safety below 100% is an area for improvement. - Placement Stability in Foster Care 1.36 placements per child in FY23 Q3 is an improvement from FY22 Q3 performance (1.38).
+10 This metric is cumulative and requires a comparison of like quarters. - Least Restrictive Placement Setting 87.0% of placement days spent in a family setting (defined in Stage II as a family foster home, kinship home, adoptive placement, or return to parents) as of FY23 Q3 is lower than baseline years of 88.2%. - Foster Care Placement within 50 miles 35.1% of children placed within 50 miles of their removal address on the last day of FY23 Q3 is a decrease from FY22 and the baseline years of 39.3%. - Sibling Groups Placed Together in Foster Care 62.3% of sibling groups were placed together on the last day of FY23 Q3, a decrease from baseline years of 64.2%. - Kinship Placement 48.2% of children were placed in kinship placements within 60 days of removal for FY23 Q2.
+This is above the baseline and an increase from FY22.
+This measure is delayed by one quarter and so FY23 Q3 is not available at this time. - Preparation for Adult Living 94.3% of youth turning 18 (includes youth in foster care, kinship care and other settings in Stage II) completed PAL in FY23 Q3, which is a decrease from baseline years of 100%.

-Saint Francis Community Services Inc. - Panhandle
+Saint Francis Community Services Inc. - Panhandle11

-St. Francis has contracted with DFPS for services to children in foster care since FY20.
-Beginning in FY22 Q3, St. Francis transitioned to Stage II of CBC to include the provision of case management and kinship services for all children in conservatorship in the Panhandle designated community area.
+Saint Francis has contracted with DFPS for services to children in foster care since FY20.
+Beginning in FY22 Q3, Saint.
+Francis transitioned to Stage II of CBC to include the provision of case management and kinship services for all children in conservatorship in the Panhandle designated community area.
 This designated community area is comprised of 41 counties in an area of the state that faced significant capacity challenges prior to CBC implementation.
-The average performance for fiscal years 2020 and 2021, the two years prior to Stage II implementation, are used as the historical average for comparison.
+The average performance for fiscal years 2020 and 2021, the two years prior to Stage II implementation, is used as the historical average for comparison.